 Retrying Method Execution using Spring AOP

-So I would like to show how I have used Spring AOP for one of my project to handle a real problem.
+So I would like to show how I have used Spring AOP in one of my projects to handle a real problem.

-We won’t face some kind of problems in development phases and only come to know during Load Testing or in production environments only.
+We won’t face some kinds of problems in development phases and will only come to know about them during Load Testing or in production environments.

 For example:

-In most of the cases just retrying the same operation is sufficient to solve these kind of failures.
+In most cases, just retrying the same operation is sufficient to solve these kinds of failures.

-We can use Spring AOP @Around advice to create a proxy for those objects whose methods needs to be retried and implement the retry logic in Aspect.
+We can use Spring AOP’s @Around advice to create a proxy for those objects whose methods need to be retried and implement the retry logic in an Aspect.

-Before jumping on to implementing these Spring Advice and Aspect, first let us write a simple utility to execute a “Task” which automatically retry for N times ignoring the given set of Exceptions.
+Before jumping on to implementing these Spring Advice and Aspect, first, let us write a simple utility to execute a “Task” which automatically retries for N times, ignoring the given set of Exceptions.

 public interface Task<T> {